git-town/git-town/website/src/commands/config.md

 # git town config [subcommand]

-The _config_ command shows and updates your Git Town configuration.
+The _config_ command displays and updates the local Git Town configuration.

 ## Variations

-- Running without a subcommand displays the current Git Town configuration.
+- Running without a subcommand shows the current Git Town configuration.
 - The `reset` subcommand deletes all Git Town configuration entries.
-- The `setup` subcommand writes configuration entries after interactively prompting for them.
+- The `setup` subcommand deletes all Git Town configuration entries and interactively prompting for new values.